AI Model Prompting

 You can access this ID through the `DBOS.workflow_id` context variable.

-Set the workflow ID of a workflow with SetWorkflowID.
+You can set the workflow ID of a workflow with `SetWorkflowID`.

-If a workflow is called multiple times with the same ID, it executes ONLY ONCE.
+An assigned workflow ID acts as an idempotency key: if a workflow is called multiple times with the same ID, it executes only once.

 ```python